 “Our aim was to improve the quality of perovskite thin films,” says Ugur.
 The team decided to add glycol ethers to the manufacturing process because they knew these chemicals had previously been used to help create layers of metal oxides.

 By trying different glycol ether mixtures and conditions, the researchers eventually gained better control over the formation of their perovskite thin films because they were able to significantly improve the structure and alignment of the perovskite grains.
 This increased the reproducibility and efficiency of the perovskites such that they performed more efficiently in solar-cell applications.

 The procedure also operates at lower temperatures than alternatives, which is an important factor in improving cost effectiveness.

-To date, the team have only made small lab-scale devices (see image).
+To date, the team has only made small lab-scale devices (see image).
 The next key challenge, explains Frédéric Laquai, who leads the KAUST Solar Center team, is to scale this up for commercial applications.
 To achieve this, they will need to find ways to overcome the instability of their perovskites.

 “We have several groups in the KAUST Solar Center working on that issue and on other needs for future commercial development” says Laquai.
 He emphasizes that perovskites are a high-priority research area for the Center with potential for applications beyond just solar cells.
 “Perovskites have many interesting optical and electronic properties, which may make them useful for applications that we have not even thought about,” he explains.
 Laquai also highlights the collaborative character of the projects at the KAUST Solar Center.
 He cites the ability to draw on the expertise of specialists from several different fields as key factors contributing to their success.